Match fixing: Esports

-Match fixing controversies have also emerged in Esports, including in particular Counter-Strike: Global Offensive, Dota 2, League of Legends, Overwatch, Paladins, StarCraft.
-Major scandals have included those of the iBuyPower and NetcodeGuides.com Counter-Strike teams, where it was found that the iBuyPower team had received around $10,000 worth of items via skin gambling—the practice of wagering CS:GO weapon skins in a similar manner to sports betting, based on real-world market values—after they threw matches in a major tournament.
+Match fixing controversies have also emerged in Esports, including in particular Counter-Strike: Global Offensive, Dota 2, League of Legends, Overwatch, Paladins, and StarCraft.
+Major scandals have included those of the iBuyPower and NetcodeGuides.com Counter-Strike teams, where it was found that the iBuyPower team had received around $10,000 worth of items via skin gambling—the practice of wagering CS:GO weapon skins in a similar manner to sports betting, based on real-world market values on Steam's Community Market—after they threw matches in a major tournament.
 South Korean StarCraft II player Life was also convicted of having partaken in match fixing.

+Dota 2 matchfixing is most prominent in Chinese and SEA regions.
+Rustam "Adekvat" Mavliutov attributes this to a more complex structures with enough players of different skill:

+Why does it happen more often in Asia?
+In my opinion - where there is more structuring in the environment, where the whole cyber sports part is better structured, specific tier-divisions are identified, a huge number of tournaments and leagues are built on this structure, then the appearance of 322-matches is most possible.
+This structure implies the participation of bookmakers, the presence of large prize money, investors and so on.
+Where there is money, there will be matchfixing.
+Roughly speaking, if we know for sure that in China there is the first, second league and the third division, about which less is known, but some teams also play there, we understand that there will naturally be rigged matches there.
+We have less of this, because we have fewer leagues.
+We don't have a clear structure of tiers.
+We won't be able to put together a league with twelve tier-2 teams.
+You can do that in China.
+More teams, bigger organisations, the percentage of rigged matches is also higher, that's a fact.

 Protection against manipulation

 By monitoring the pre-match betting markets it is sometimes possible to detect planned match fixing.
 It is also possible to detect on-going match manipulation by looking at the in-game betting markets.
 Several federations have employed services that provide such systems for detecting match manipulation.
 Prior to the 2016 MLB season, Major League Baseball (MLB) hired Genius Sports, a sports technology company specialising in integrity, to monitor the betting patterns on all of their games.
+In addition, Interpol monitors and publishes major developments in match-fixing and corruption in sports around the world.

 In addition, several federations run integrity tours where players and officials participate in educational workshops on how match fixing work and how they are prevented.